Lam Wing-Kee — Hong Kong bookseller 'fights back China' with his Taiwan shop | DW | 27.04.2020

 Renowned bookseller Lam Wing-Kee has opened a new book shop in Taipei despite threats from China.
 Lam told DW that his Causeway Bay Books will continue to provide inspiration to protesters in Hong Kong and Taiwan.

 Lam Wing-Kee may not have expected so many customers at his new bookstore after three men attacked him with red paint in Taipei last week.
 While he was not physically injured, the red paint remained on his hair, wristwatch and forearms.
-He said it was a traumatic experience that will take a while for him to get over with.
+He said it was a traumatic experience, one that will take a while to get over.

 "The attack left me traumatized.
 I'm not sure if I will be targeted by more extreme attacks in the future," Lam told DW.
-"Taiwan was a very safe place when I arrived here from Hong Kong last year, but I think the attack exposed the impact of China's infiltration campaigns in Taiwan," he added.
+"Taiwan was a very safe place when I arrived here from Hong Kong last year, but I think the attack exposed the impact of China's infiltration campaigns in Taiwan."

 Read more: Attacked Hong Kong bookseller opens new shop in Taiwan